Skip to main content

 Key takeaways

-• Risk factors for developing low MCHC include being female or pregnant, experiencing heavy menstrual periods, or having conditions like genetic disorders, dietary deficiencies, or certain chronic diseases.
+• Risk factors for developing low MCHC include being female or pregnant, experiencing heavy menstrual periods, or having conditions like genetic blood disorders, dietary deficiencies, or certain chronic diseases.

 RELATED: See our best prices for iron supplements